lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 !!! hint
     We recommend to use [workspaces](../../data_lifecycle/workspaces) for your virtual environments.

-At first we check available Python modules and load the preferred version:
+At first, we check available Python modules and load the preferred version:

 ```console
 marie@compute$ module avail Python    #Check the available modules with Python